 Driving under the influence of marijuana is a serious criminal offense everywhere in the United States.
-Each state, territory, and federal district enforces laws banning people who have recently consumed cannabis from operating motor vehicles.
+Each state, city, and county enforces laws prohibiting people who have recently consumed cannabis from operating motor vehicles.

 But the specific rules behind marijuana DUI law vary from place to place.
 Some are more stringent than others, but every state treats driving under the influence of marijuana as a misdemeanor or felony with the potential for jail time.

 A marijuana DUI charge applies to any motorist who drives while impaired by cannabis (or cannabis combined with another intoxicant).
 But there is no common definition of “impairment,” so different states apply different standards.

 While all 50 states have established a blood-alcohol level of 0.08 percent or higher – the ‘per se’ measurement used to prove impairment – as triggering a DUI charge, no such single standard is in place when it comes to marijuana DUIs.
 Instead, there are four different standards applied by states when determining a marijuana DUI charge.

 Most states require prosecutors prove a driver was actually impaired while driving under the influence of marijuana.
 Prosecutors may seek to do this by establishing erratic driving, slurred speech, or even the smell of cannabis.
 This is in contrast to states with per se laws, where the mere presence of THC is enough to allow charges.

 Even in “actual impairment” states, however, the motorist need not break other traffic laws or drive unsafely to face prosecution.
 For example, a driver involved in a no-fault collision may be arrested and charged with marijuana DUI if police find evidence at the crash scene of recent cannabis use.